 INVESTING IN 2017: HOW COMMONFUND IS THINKING ABOUT THE MARKET, ALTERNATIVES AND FINDING ALPHAAsset management firm Commonfund has two important missions: Creating investment solutions for nonprofits that do not have the scale and access to the best managers and strategies, and bringing current best practices to institutional investors.
 Firm CEO Catherine Keating sits down to discuss not only its mission, but also how it is trying to navigate the investing environment.
-With $24 billion in assets, the Commonfund has to be thoughtful about its strategy.
-Catherine talks about what it saw in 2016, how it is utilizing alternatives and expectations for the upcoming year.
+With $24 billion in assets, Commonfund has to be thoughtful about its strategy.
+Catherine talks about what it saw in 2016, how it is utilizing alternatives, and expectations for the upcoming year.

 10:35 – 11:05 AM